The fermionic observable in the Ising model and the inverse Kac-Ward operator: The Kac-Ward operator and graph generating functions

 \subsection{Crossings in graphs and walks}

-As mentioned before, the edges of a graph can cross each other.
-For any finite graph $\FinH$, let $C(\FinH)$ be the number of \emph{edge crossings} in $\FinH$, i.e.\ the number of unordered pairs of edges in $\FinH$ which cross each other.
+As mentioned before, edges of a graph can cross each other.
+For a finite graph $\FinH$, let $C(\FinH)$ be the number of \emph{edge crossings} in $\FinH$, i.e.\ the number of unordered pairs of edges in $\FinH$ which cross each other.

 A similar notion of a crossing can be assigned to closed walks.
 One can think of a closed walk $\Walk=(\ve_0,\ldots,\ve_n)$ as a closed continuous curve in the complex plane with the time parametrization given by